htacg/tidy-html5/README/OPTIONS.md

 In `tidyenum.h` the `TidyOptionId` can be in any order, but please try to keep things alphabetical, and keep in mind that `N_TIDY_OPTIONS` must remain the last.
 Choosing the id name can be any string, but by convention it will commence with `Tidy` followed by brief descriptive text.

-Naturally it can not be the same as any exisitng option.
+Naturally it can not be the same as any existing option.
 That is, it must be unique.
 And it will be followed by a brief descriptive special doxygen formatted comment.
 So for this new option I have chosen -

 ~~~
   TidyEscapeScripts,       /**< Escape items that look like closing tags */